minetest-mods-camp/stairs/README.md

 Tech information
 ----------------

-This mod sustitute default one, you must disable the default of minetest game if present or override it.
+This mod replaces the default stairs mod and is fully api compatible.

 #### Dependencies

 * default

+### Settings

+'stairs.show_sides' True by default it uses separate side textures for
+                    glass and obsidian glass stairs to look more solid.

 License
 -------